gAldeia/iirsBenchmark/README.md

 )

 expl_measures.stability(
-    shap.explain_local, # the explainer we want to evaluate obs_to_explain,     # the observation to explain
+    shap,           # the explainer we want to evaluate obs_to_explain, # the observation to explain
     neighbors       # sampled neighbors to evaluate the metric )
 ```